How to Find a Protein Powder That Doesn’t Cause Gas

 Most food additives are so processed that they look nothing like real food, which makes them hard to digest.

-Regularly eating digestion-resistant emulsifiers, thickeners, and other additives not only causes gas, but also alters the composition of your gut microbiome – the collection of microorganisms living in your gut.
+Regularly eating certain digestion-resistant emulsifiers, thickeners, and other additives not only causes gas, but also alters the composition and function of your gut microbiome (North Clin Istanb, 2020).

 - acacia fiber